The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 While visiting the Catacombs of San Sebastiano, it is better to wear comfortable shoes because you will be walking for at least 30 to 40 minutes.

-Since the temperature and humidity underground are different from what you experience above the ground, you must dress up in layers.
+Since the temperature and humidity underground differ from what you experience above the ground, you must dress up in layers.

 Take along a bottle of water.